-2.3 The Localism Act of 2011 established the authority for local communities to develop a shared vision "to deliver the sustainable development they need".
+The Localism Act of 2011 established the authority for local communities to develop a shared vision "to deliver the sustainable development they need".
 They could do this by setting up a Neighbourhood Forum, which would then write a Neighbourhood Plan.
 Each forum was required to consult widely to ensure that its policies reflected local wishes and aspirations.
 It had to show that it had done so, and that its plan was based on robust evidence.
-Each plan must pass examination by an independent examiner, meet the basic conditions set forth in the legislation and be approved in a public referendum before it is "made", or adopted, by the local authority - in this case, the London Borough of Camden.
+Each plan must pass a series of tests, including scrutiny by an independent examiner, before being "made", or adopted, by the local authority - in this case, the London Borough of Camden.